 Because propane is stored and delivered as a liquid, it can be helpful to know what this looks like in terms of gallons.
-While there’s a fairly simple answer, there are a few different factors that can affect how many gallons are in a 100 pound propane tank.
+While there’s a fairly simple answer, there are a few different factors that can affect how many gallons are actually in a 100 lb. tank.

 The Simple Answer

-To put it simply, there are 0.236 gallons per pound of propane (at 60°F).
+To put it simply, 0.236 gallons = 1 pound of propane.

-So, 0.236 gallons x 100 pounds = 23.6 gallons
+So, 0.236 gallons x 100 pounds = 23.6 gallons.

-Each gas cylinder will have a water capacity number stamped on the collar (it will be something like WC 240).
-This is the total mass of liquid, stated in pounds, that a cylinder could hold if filled entirely with water.
+Each gas cylinder will have a water capacity number stamped on the collar and will look something like “WC 240.”
+This is the total mass of liquid – stated in pounds – that a cylinder could hold if filled entirely with water.

-However, when filled with propane, gas cylinders can only be filled up to 42% of the water capacity (this is to accommodate for the fluctuations in tank pressure as temperatures change)
+However, when filled with propane, gas cylinders can only be filled up to 42% of the water capacity.
+This is to accommodate for the fluctuations in tank pressure as temperatures change.

-For this example, 240 (water capacity) x 0.42 (max. capacity) = 100.8 pounds
+For this example, 240 (water capacity) x 0.42 (max. capacity) = 100.8 lb.

-0.236 gallons x 100.8 pounds = 23.789 gallons
+This means that 0.236 gallons x 100.8 pounds = 23.789 gallon propane.